Background Checks for Foster Parents in Alberta: VSC, CIRC, and Criminal Record Checks Explained

 Where to apply: You must apply in person at your local police station or RCMP detachment.
 You cannot complete this process online or by mail.
 Take two pieces of government-issued identification.
 In Calgary, applications are made through the Calgary Police Service.
 In Edmonton, through the Edmonton Police Service.
 In other communities, through your local police service or RCMP detachment.

 The "Flag" Situation: This is the part of the VSC that surprises most applicants.
-If your name and date of birth match a record in the national pardoned sex offenders database, a "flag" is triggered.
+If your gender and date of birth match a record in the national pardoned sex offenders database, a "flag" is triggered.
 This does not mean you are a sex offender.
-It means someone with the same name and date of birth received a pardon for a sex offence.
-In this case, you will be asked to provide fingerprints to the RCMP's Canadian Criminal Real Time Identification Service (CCRTIS) to conclusively confirm your identity is separate from the flagged record.
-This is a procedural step — it is not an accusation — but it does add several weeks to the process.
+It means an applicant with the same gender and date of birth may match a pardoned sex-offender record.
+In this case, you may be asked to provide fingerprints to the RCMP's Canadian Criminal Real Time Identification Service (CCRTIS) to conclusively confirm your identity is separate from the flagged record.
+This is a procedural step — it is not an accusation.

 The Child Intervention Record Check (CIRC)

-The CIRC is an Alberta-specific check conducted by Children and Family Services.
-It searches the provincial database to determine whether you have any previous history of child intervention involvement — specifically, whether a child in your care (or formerly in your care) was the subject of a child welfare investigation.
+The CIRC is an Alberta-specific check conducted by Children's Services.
+It searches the provincial record to determine whether a child in your care has previously required child intervention services.

 This is not a general criminal check.
-Someone with no criminal record at all could have a CIRC result with relevant information if they were the subject of a child welfare investigation in the past, whether or not it led to an intervention.
+Someone with no criminal record at all could still have relevant CIRC information because the check concerns child-intervention history rather than criminal history.

 How to apply: The CIRC form is submitted digitally.
 You must use Adobe Acrobat Reader (not a browser PDF viewer) to complete the form properly.
 The form requires two pieces of government-issued identification and your digital signature.
 Submit through the Government of Alberta's Intervention Record Check portal at interventionrecordcheck.alberta.ca.